Mrunmaimg/Sort-Spectacle-Visualization-of-Sorting-Algorithms/README.md

 # Sort-Spectacle-Visualization-of-Sorting-Algorithms

 Sort Spectacle: Sorting Algorithm Visualizer
 Sort Spectacle is an interactive web-based tool designed to help users understand and explore sorting algorithms.
-With real-time visualizations, users can see how different sorting algorithms behave on custom input data, observing key operations like comparisons, swaps, and element movements.
+With real-time visualizations, users can see how different sorting algorithms behave, observing key operations like comparisons, swaps, and element movements.

 Features
 Algorithms Supported: